Trevor20/SQL-PowerBI-Portfolio/projects/Project2-AirportAnalysis/README.md

 ## ➡️ Project Approach

-### 1. Data Cleaning and Transformation using Power Query Editor
+### 1. Data Cleaning & Transformation using Power Query Editor
-1. Since latitude and longitude columns had many empty rows and Origin/destination city existed, having both latitude/longitude and city information is redundance.
-So, latitude/longitude columns were removed.
+1. Removed Redundant Fields: Latitude and longitude columns were dropped due to many missing values and existance of city location.
-2. Created a new table Airports with information that were constant like airport name, city and population.
+2. Created Dimension Table: Airports: Includes airport name, city and city population.
 Removed the columns in airport_data that existed in airports table
-3. Since city columns contained states too, the city columns were split into city and state.
-Another column country was added to ensure Power BI knows cities are restricted to the US.
+3. Split Location Data: City fields were split into City, State, and Country to support geospatial visuals and to ensure Power BI correctly interprets U.S. cities.
-4. Added a new column routes with format as origin_airport-->destination_airport to analyse popular routes.
+4. Derived Route Column: Created a new column in the format origin_airport-->destination_airport to analyse route popularity.
-5. Added a new column purpose that indicates the purpose of the flight.
-Flights with 0 passenger tend to be cargo flights, while flights with at least 1 passenger tend to be commercial.
+5. Categorized Flight Purpose: Created a new column "Purpose" that indicates the purpose of the flight.
+Flights with 0 passenger were tagged as "Cargo", while others were tagged "Commercial".

 ### 2. Data Visualatization Using Power BI
 Created the following main sections of the dashboard to gather insights
-1. Overview - Summary of relevant KPIs like total passengers, longest route, % unoccupied seats per flight, flight distance per route, etc
+1. Overview - Summary of relevant KPIs like total passengers, longest route, % unoccupied seats per flight, flight distance per route, etc.
-2. Time-series analysis - tracks how passenger traffic evolved over the years
+2. Time-series analysis - tracks how passenger traffic evolved over the years.
-3. Airport popularity - graphs that highlight the busiest airports an popular flight routes
+3. Airport popularity - graphs that highlight top airports and popular flight routes.
-4. Market trends - Donut chart that indicates the most common purpose of travel
+4. Market trends - Donut chart that indicates the most common purpose of travel.
-5. Region wise analysis - Heatmap that indicates top states in the US that have the most passenger traffic (incoming and outgoing)
+5. Region wise analysis - Heatmap of U.S. states based on total passenger traffic(incoming and outgoing).

 ## 🏆 Final Insights
-- Boston Logan International Airport (BOS) to (Daniel K. Inouye International Airport (HNL) is the most popular route.
+- ✈️ Most popular route: Boston Logan International Airport (BOS) to (Daniel K. Inouye International Airport (HNL).
--  Average flight distance is 653.59 nautical miles.
+- ▶️ Average flight distance: 653.59 nautical miles.
--  There are about 27 unoccupied seats per flight.
+- 💺 Average Unoccupied Seats per flight: 27.
--  Over 10 years, there are 2037 flights per route.
+- 🔄 Flights per route: 2,037 over 10 years.
--  Passenger traffic had a steep increase till 2007 and then dramatically reduced from 2007-2009.
-This could be due to the financial crises of 2008
+- 📉 Passenger volume rose steadily until 2007, then declined sharply during the 2008 financial crisis.
--  Over 95% of flights were commercial.
+- 🏗️ Flight Purpose - Over 95% of flights were commercial.
--  California, texas and florida had the most passenger traffic.
+- 🌎 Top U.S. States by Traffic: California, Texas and Florida.